Could it be time to reassess your employee benefits plan design?

 - Your employees will need proactive health management and advanced medicine.

 Recent years have seen a major shift towards proactive health management rather than traditional health benefits that only respond when someone is sick.
 Changing technology and advances in medicine are also bringing in new medical treatments including genetic testing and digital health technology.
-Does your employee benefits plan give your employees the freedom and ability to take advantage of new healthcare technologies?
+Does your employee benefits plan design give your employees the freedom and ability to take advantage of new healthcare technologies?

 - Your workforce is becoming more diverse.